cpuinfo/scanfs/README.md

 ## Example

-### How to scan a folder with ELF files and get stat info?
+### How to write your own scanner enhancements?

+This example scans the `/usr/bin` folder for ELF files and handles the callback to provide file stat info.

 ```python
 import os